 I have not been convicted of an offense or crime related to theft, corruption or fraud.

-I understand that it is my obligation to notify ADB should I become ineligible to work with ADB or another MDB, or should I be convicted of an offense related to theft, corruption or fraud.
+I understand that it is my obligation to notify the PMU, JFPR9155 (BHU) should I become ineligible to work with the EA, or should I be convicted of an offense related to theft, corruption or fraud.

 I understand that any misrepresentations that knowingly or recklessly mislead, or attempt to mislead may lead to the automatic rejection of the proposal or cancellation of the contract, if awarded, and may result in further remedial action, in accordance with ADB’s Anticorruption Policy.